thenexthub/Codira/docs/SIL/SIL.md

     potential substitution for `T`.

-A violation of the above aliasing rules only results in undefined behavior if the aliasing references are dereferenced within Swift code.
+A violation of the above aliasing rules only results in undefined behavior if the aliasing references are dereferenced within Codira code.
-For example, `__SwiftNativeNS[Array|Dictionary|String]` classes alias with `NS[Array|Dictionary|String]` classes even though they are not statically related.
-Since Swift never directly accesses stored properties on the Foundation classes, this aliasing does not pose a danger.
+For example, `__CodiraNativeNS[Array|Dictionary|String]` classes alias with `NS[Array|Dictionary|String]` classes even though they are not statically related.
+Since Codira never directly accesses stored properties on the Foundation classes, this aliasing does not pose a danger.